Pork Bolognese - Perry's Steakhouse & Grille

 • Drain, saving 1-2 cups of the cooking water and reserve pasta.

-Preheat Dutch Oven over high heat.
+SAUCE: Preheat a Dutch oven over high heat.

 • In a food processor, pulse the onion, celery, carrot and garlic until fine chop is acquired (not pureed).
 Remove and reserve in a bowl.